ettoremessina/function-fitting/two-variables-function/xgboost/README.md

 Please go to [xgboost](../../xgboost) folder on this repository to see the XGBoost regressor wrapper scripts.

 Please visit [here](https://computationalmindset.com/en/machine-learning/fitting-with-configurable-xgboost.html) for details.

+## examples
+[examples](./examples) contains shell scripts to show how to use in cascade the various programs of this repository to perform regressions of real-valued scalar functions of two real-valued variables using the XGBoost regressor.